-- 4.13 This report seeks Council Cabinet approval to consult on the proposals set out in the Consultation Document, attached as Appendix 3 to this report.
-Subject to Council Cabinet approval, the consultation period will start on Monday, 6 November 2017 and will run for a six week period up until Friday, 15 December 2017.
-The proposals will be widely consulted on and two consultation events will be held for parents and carers on Tuesday, 14 November 2017 and Tuesday, 28 November 2017. - 4.14 The outcome of the consultation will be reported to Council Cabinet on 14 March 2018.
-At that meeting, Council Cabinet will be asked to consider consultation responses and decide whether to: - a. approve those proposals that do not require a statutory process. - b. approve moving to the next stage of the consultation process for those proposals that do require a statutory process. - 4.15 It is anticipated that a final decision on those proposals requiring a statutory process will be taken in June 2018.
+- 4.13 Council Cabinet, on 4 October 2017, gave approval to consult on the proposals as set out in the Consultation Document, attached as Appendix 3 to this report.
+The consultation period will start on 6 November 2017 and will run for a six week period up until 15 December 2017.
+The proposals will be widely consulted on and consultation events will be held for parents and carers. - 4.14 The outcome of the consultation will be reported to Council Cabinet on 14 March 2018.
+At that meeting, Council Cabinet will be asked to consider consultation responses and decide whether to: - a. approve those proposals that do not require a statutory process. - b. approve moving to the next stage of the consultation process for those proposals that do require a statutory process.

+4.15 It is anticipated that a final decision on those proposals requiring a statutory process will be taken in June 2018.
 If approved, the proposals will be implemented from September 2018.
 A draft Consultation Timeline is attached as Appendix 4 to this report.